Tympan-site/tympan-site/jekyll/shop.md

 ------------------------------------------------------------
 {: .text-center}

-Our first hardware designs are in preproduction, and will be available for purchase Summer, 2017.
+Our hardware designs have been available for purchase since Summer,2017.
 {: .text-center}

-**Anticipated retail price $250**
+**Retail price $250**
 {: .text-center}

 Tympan vA System Includes: